pagkly/Zed/Investopedia4/Reading Into the Manufacturer's Suggested Retail Price (MSRP).md

 ## Setting MSRPs

 Because the MSRP is set by a product’s manufacturer, it should remain constant across retailers.
-The MSRP is supposed to reflect all the costs incurred over the manufacturing and sales process; an average [[markup]](https://www.investopedia.com/terms/m/markup.asp) by retailers is also taken into account.
+The MSRP is supposed to reflect all the costs incurred over the [[Manufacturing|manufacturing]] and sales process; an average [[markup]](https://www.investopedia.com/terms/m/markup.asp) by retailers is also taken into account.
 Prices are set to allow all parties involved—the manufacturer, wholesaler, and retailer—to make a profit from the final sale.

-Retailers may frequently charge less than the MSRP, but the price charged depends on the [[wholesale]](https://www.investopedia.com/terms/w/wholesaling.asp) cost, whether purchased in bulk from the manufacturer or in smaller quantities through a distributor.
+Retailers may frequently charge less than the MSRP, but the price charged depends on the [[wholesale]](https://www.investopedia.com/terms/w/[[Wholesaling|wholesaling]].asp) cost, whether purchased in bulk from the manufacturer or in smaller quantities through a distributor.
 In many instances, the MSRP is manipulated to an unreasonably high figure.
 Retailers do this so they can deceptively advertise a product and list it at a much lower sale price, indicating to consumers that they're getting a far much better bargain.

 ## The Trouble With Suggested Pricing Methods